fleetdm/fleet/handbook/security-policies.md

 Fleet policy requires that:

-1. A thorough risk assessment must be conducted to evaluate potential threats and vulnerabilities to the confidentiality, integrity, and availability of sensitive, confidential and proprietary electronic information Fleet stores, transmits, and/or processes.
+1. A thorough risk assessment must be conducted to evaluate potential threats and vulnerabilities to the confidentiality, integrity, and availability of sensitive, confidential, and proprietary electronic information Fleet stores, transmits, and/or processes.

 2. Risk assessments must be performed with any major change to Fleet's business or technical operations and/or supporting infrastructure, no less than once per year.